 Original Image © The Carnival Quandary/cayexcs.solutions

-Bois, French for stick, has come a long way from its early beginnings of the Calenda where folk music, dance and martial arts were all incorporated to give us the Boismen of the Gayelle seen during our carnival celebrations.
-For this post, we feature a Newsday.TT news-clip and an educational video from the YouTube channel, "RomeInCarnival".
-Watch the video for some of the key elements that makes for a 'good stick-fighter'!
+Bois, French for stick, has come a long way from its early beginnings in the Calenda, where folk music, dance, and martial arts were all incorporated to create the Boismen of the Gayelle, showcased during our carnival celebrations.
+For this post, we feature a news clip from Newsday.TT and an educational video from the YouTube channel "RomeInCarnival."
+Watch the video to discover some key elements that contribute to being a 'good stickfighter'!

 The following is an excerpt from Newsday TT:

-The tradition dates back to the days of slavery when men would duel with sticks (Bois) in the center of rings or Gayelles.
-In TT there are two types of stick-fighting tradition: kalinda and gatka.
+The tradition dates back to the days of slavery when men would duel with sticks (bois) in the center of rings or gayelles.
+In TT there are two types of stick-fighting traditions: kalinda and gatka.

-The kalinda which is the form that is observed in National Stick-fight Competition.
-Kalinda is based on martial traditions that can be found in Central and West Africa and also among the Oromo people of Ethiopia.
-Gatka is a combat training style developed by Sikhs and brought to Trinidad by indentured laborers from Southern Asia (Afghanistan, India and Pakistan, according to the Ministry of Community Development, Culture and The Arts’ Facebook page.
+The National Stick-Fight Competition observes the kalinda form.
+Martial traditions from Central and West Africa, as well as the Oromo people of Ethiopia, form the basis of Kalinda.
+Gatka is a combat training style developed by Sikhs and brought to Trinidad by indentured laborers from Southern Asia (Afghanistan, India and Pakistan, according to the Ministry of Community Development, Culture and The Arts’ Facebook page).

-• The fighter who draws first blood is declared the victor.
-The fight is accompanied by a dance knows as “Carray”.
+- The victor is the fighter who draws blood first.
+The fight is accompanied by a dance known as “Carray.”

-• An important part of the Gayelle is the music.
-The chantwell leads the call and response Lavway.
+- An important part of the Gayelle is the music.
+The chantwell guides the call and response process.

 RomeInCarnival - Stick Fighting